 - g.
-The Company has allotted 15,00,000 Equity Shares of Rs.
+The Company has allotted 23,09,910 Equity Shares of Rs.
 10/- each at premium of Rs.
-89/- per Equity Shares on 17th April, 2021 to Non-Promoter Cobra India (Mauritius) Ltd on Preferential Basis of Rs.
-14,85,00,000/- after complying provisions and guidelines under the Companies Act, 2013 and SEBI Regulations.
-Except this, the Company has not raised any funds via Qualified Institutions Placement (QIP) or any such other means during the financial year 2021-22. - h.
+249.75/- per Equity Shares on 1st September, 2023 to Non-Promoter on Preferential Basis after complying with the provisions and guidelines under the Companies Act, 2013 and SEBI Regulations.
+The Company has also allotted 4,00,000 Equity Shares of Rs.
+10/- each at premium of Rs.
+374/- per Equity Shares to Non-Promoters on Preferential Basis and 5,00,000 Warrants (Convertible into 5,00,000 Equity Shares) of Rs.
+10/- Each at a Premium of Rs.
+374/- Per Warrant to persons belonging to Promoters & Non Promoters on 28th December, 2023 after complying with the provisions and guidelines under the Companies Act, 2013 and SEBI Regulations. - h.
 A Certificate from M/s.
-Kashyap R. Mehta & Associates, Practicing Company Secretaries to the effect that none of the directors on the board of the company have been debarred or disqualified from being appointed or continuing as directors of companies by the Board/Ministry of Corporate Affairs or any such statutory authority has been attached as Annexure-F. - i.
-During the financial year, the Board of Directors of the Company has not rejected any recommendation of any committee of the Board which was mandatorily required under the Companies Act, 2013 or the Listing Regulations. - j.
+Kashyap R. Mehta & Associates, Practicing Company Secretaries to the effect that none of the directors on the board of the company have been debarred or disqualified from being appointed or continuing as directors of companies by the Board/Ministry of Corporate Affairs or any such statutory authority has been attached as Annexure -F. - During the financial year, the Board of Directors of the Company has not rejected any recommendation of any committee of the Board which was mandatorily required under the Companies Act, 2013 or the Listing Regulations. - j.
 The details of total fees for all services paid by the Company to the statutory auditor of the Company viz.
 M/s.
-A. L. Thakkar & Co., and all entities in the network firm/network entity of which the statutory auditor is a part are as follows:
+J. S. Shah & Co., and all entities in the network firm/network entity of which the statutory auditor is a part are as follows:

 (In Lakh)

-Type of fee 2021-22 2020-21
+Type of fee 2023-24 2022-23

-Audit Fees 1.10 1.00
+Audit Fees 1.25 1.10

 Other fees (specify) - -

-k. disclosures in relation to the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013:
+disclosures in relation to the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013:

-Sr. No. Particulars No. of complaints 1 Complaints filed during the financial year Nil 2 Complaints disposed of during the financial year Nil 3 Complaints pending as at the end of the financial year Nil
+Sr. No. Particulars No. of complaints 1 Complaints filed during the financial year Nil 2 Complaints disposed of during the financial year Nil 3 Complaints pending as at the end of the financial year Nil disclosure pertaining to Loans and Advances in the nature of loans to firms/Companies in which Directors are interested by name and amount, if any are given in notes to the Financial Statements attached to the Directors' Report.

-12. DETAILS OF NON COMPLIANCE CORPORATE GOVERNANCE REQUIREMENT:
+13. DETAILS OF NON COMPLIANCE CORPORATE GOVERNANCE REQUIREMENT: